milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 date: 2015-01-09T15:04:14
 ---

-Readme file on GitHub uses GitHub flavored Markdown (GFM) and blogging platform like Jekyll, Ghost.. blog posts are also written using Markdown.
+Readme file on GitHub uses GitHub Flavored Markdown (GFM) and blogging platform like Jekyll, Ghost.. blog posts are also written using Markdown.
 Markdown is a minimal syntax for marking up your documents with formatting, using punctuation and special characters.
 For those new to Markdown, this guide will help you become familiar with the full list of shortcuts.
-Here's the version of Markdown in a combination of standard Markdown, GitHub flavored Markdown, and other useful features like footnotes.
+Here's the version of Markdown in a combination of standard Markdown, GitHub Flavored Markdown, and other useful features like footnotes.

 File extention with .markdown, .mkdown, .mkdn, .mkd, .md are the supported Markdown document.

-### Enabling GitHub flavored Markdown on Jekyll
+### Enabling GitHub Flavored Markdown on Jekyll

-You can add several extensions in which you can configure to the behaviour like GitHub flavored Markdown, i.e. add this to your `_config.yml`:
+You can add several extensions in which you can configure to the behaviour like GitHub Flavored Markdown, i.e. add this to your `_config.yml`:

 #### For Redcarpet Markdown